 Muscles of the Head

-The muscles of the head include the tongue, muscles of facial expression, extra-ocular muscles and muscles of mastication.
+Topics include the tongue muscles, muscles of facial expression, extraocular muscles and the muscles of mastication.
+Each page outlines attachments, actions and nerve supply.

 + Read more